ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The oblivious proxy resource receives this request and forwards it to the
-oblivious request resource, which might look like:
+oblivious encapsulation resource, which might look like:

 ~~~ http-message
 POST /oblivious/request HTTP/1.1